Common Questions Home Sellers Ask

 A: There are a few things you can do.
 Very often you can hang lightweight art with regular push pins, which leave unnoticeable pinholes.
 Or you can use Command products that are removable and leave virtually no holes.

 The people who buy your house might paint the walls or they may hang their own art that would cover nail holes, so don’t stress about some wall holes.
-Leave some of your wall paint, labelled, for the new owners.
+Leave some of your wall paint, labeled, for the new owners.
 The holes won’t be apparent until a walk-through just prior to closing, when you can tell them about the touch-up paint if it comes up in conversations or negotiations.

 Q: My home has been on the market for 10 months.
 It’s uncluttered, clean and staged.
 People say it looks great.
-My realtor agrees.
+My Realtor agrees.
 She shows it often.
 The feedback I get is all positive.
 But still no offers.
 Is this normal or am I missing something?

 A: Find out what is typical for days on market in your area.
 That will tell you if you are just being impatient or there is a problem.

-If homes in your market sell in less than 10 months average, and if all that you say is accurate, I think you have to look at the price.
-When people tour a home and they think the price is too high for what they see, they often won’t say that, even to their own realtor.
+When people tour a home and they think the price is too high for what they see, they often won’t say that, even to their own Realtor.
 Instead, they will mention that the bedrooms are small, or they don’t like the view, or the bath needs remodeling – some deal-breaker.
-No one wants to look cheap.
+Because no one wants to look cheap!

-I’d recommend a review with your realtor of how you arrived at your price.
+I’d recommend a review with your Realtor of how you arrived at your price.
 You may have to adjust your expectations and ask less.

 Q: What finish should walls have when painting them for staging?